 - Income-related Employment and Support Allowance

-If you are a recipient of one of these benefits, you also need to make sure that you have been claiming it for a minimum of 26 weeks.
-You don’t necessarily need to be receiving this benefit consecutively, but there cannot be a break of more than 28 days in total.
+You also need to make sure that you have been claiming one of these benefits for a minimum of 26 weeks.
+You do not necessarily need to be receiving this benefit consecutively, but there cannot be a break of more than 28 days in total.

 How much can I borrow with a budgeting loan?

-In terms of the minimum amount you can borrow with a budgeting loan, this is £100.
+You can borrow a minimum of £100 with a budgeting loan.
 Regarding the maximum budgeting loan amount, this will be dependent on your individual circumstances.
 For example:

 - If you are single, the maximum amount you can borrow is £384

 - If you are part of a couple, the maximum amount you can borrow is £464